 The healthy Thyroid Gland uses ingested iodine from iodine enriched foods to produce thyroid hormone which regulates body and brain growth and development, body temperature, energy levels and metabolic functions. (the rate at which the body produces and uses energy from nutrients and oxygen).
 Thyroid hormones influence and regulate the activity of all cells and tissues in the body.

 The thyroid gland is part of the endocrine system and produces the hormones thyroxine (T4) and triiodothyronine (T3).
 The Thyroid Gland is controlled by the hypothalamus and pituitary gland at the base of the brain.

-TSH (thyroid stimulating hormone), which is secreted by the pituitary gland, travels through the blood to stimulate the production of thyroxine and to a lesser extent small amounts of triiodothyronine from the thyroid gland.
-T4 is essentially a prohormone that gets converted in the tissues in the body that need thyroid hormone for normal function.
+TSH (thyroid stimulating hormone), which is secreted by the pituitary gland, travels through the blood to stimulate the production of thyroxine (T4) and to a lesser extent small amounts of triiodothyronine (T3) from the thyroid gland.
+T4 is essentially a prohormone that gets converted into the tissues in the body that need thyroid hormone for normal function.

 T4 (thyroxine) controls your metabolism.
 If there is not enough T4, your body will slow and become hypothyroid.
 If you have too much T4, your body will speed up and become hyperthyroid.

 As T4 has an influence over every cell in your body and gives your body energy, you will notice changes, if your thyroid function changes.
 T4 also controls growth of the brain in the foetus and linear grown (height) in children.